gbedwell/gbedwell.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Chemistry, University of Alabama at Birmingham, 2010
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Biophysics, University of Alabama at Birmingham, 2016

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2011-Summer 2016: Graduate Student
-  * Github University
+  * University of Alabama at Birmingham
   * Duties included: Tagging issues
   * Supervisor: Professor Git